How Mintbase Made Minting NFTs Cheaper, Faster, Scalable, and Secure With NEAR

 Non-fungible tokens (NFTs) are a major innovation.
 By providing verifiable digital ownership, the possibilities created by NFTs are endless.
 NFTs have the merits of being scarce, interoperable, cryptographically-secure, and thereby help asset-owners to earn (by renting, licensing, or earning royalties).
 The biggest barrier to utilizing NFTs has been that they have been challenging to create and require significant technical expertise…that is, until Mintbase came along.

 Mintbase is a global platform that allows anyone to create NFTs without worrying about technical complexities.
 Artists can create NFTs to sell digital art, musicians can use them for music, and event organizers can use them to sell tickets for their next event.
 Think of Mintbase as the “Shopify for NFTs”.
-People are creating and selling music, art, tickets, photography and much more.
+People are creating and selling music, art, memberships, photography and much more.
 In a nutshell, anything other than money can be tokenized.

 Mint your art and sell it on Mintbase